daser/crudpluginModified/README.md

 # crudpluginModified

-Rather than taking a mongodb collection as target, CRUD will take a mongoose model plus the JSON payload and will execute the desired action i.e. C, R, U or D...
+Rather than taking a mongodb collection as target, CRUD will take a mongoose model plus the JSON payload and will execute In summary,  this plugging will be the main source or entry point of all CRUD requests?
+WHAT: This project is a Plugin that can help manage all CRUD operations by taking a mongoose model plus the JSON payload and will execute the desired action i.e. C, R, U or D.

-This will free other services which leverage CRUD to define their data models and route handlers which will internally leverage CRUD functionality.
+WHY: This plugin is aimed at freeing other services (in a microservice architecture) which leverage CRUD to define their data models and route handlers which will internally leverage CRUD functionality.

-In summary,  this plugging will be the main source or entry point of all CRUD requests?
+HOW: The plugin exposes all the functions which provide CRUD implementation on data models.

+## Requirements
+* NodeJS

+## Setup
+* clone Repository containing the project using `git clone git@github.com:daser/crudpluginModified.git`
+* cd into the newly created crudpluginModified directory
+* Run `npm install` to install the needed node js packages.

+## How to run
+Run this command to run the application `NODE_ENV=development node server.js`

+## Docomentation

-To install the plugin into your project:
+To install the plugin into your project from npm:

 ```npm install crudplugin --save```